-Origin: Upper, inner quadrant of the posterior surface of the ischial tuberosity, conjoined with the long head of biceps femoris
+Origin: Posterior surface of the ischial tuberosity, deep to the conjoined tendon of the semitendinosus and the long head of the biceps femoris.

-Actions: Extension of the thigh at the hip, Flexion of the leg at the knee, Internal rotation of the leg at the knee
+Actions: Extension of the thigh at the hip, flexion of the leg at the knee, internal rotation of the knee when the knee is flexed

 Innervation: Tibial portion of the sciatic nerve (L5, S1, S2)